Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Introduction

-3. \textit{Upper bound on sample complexities.} We provide upper bounds on sample complexities of LATS and LAGEX (Section~\ref{sec:algo}).
-This requires proving a novel concentration inequality for the constraints.
-As a consequence, LATS achieves an upper bound, which is $(1+\mathfrak{s})$ times the upper bound of TS under known constraints. $\mathfrak{s}$ is the shadow price of the true constraints and quantifies its stability under perturbation.
-In contrast, LAGEX leads to an upper bound that has only an additive $\mathfrak{s}$ factor with the known constraint lower bound.
-This suggests that LAGEX should be more sample-efficient than LATS.
-Our experimental results across synthetic and real data validate that LAGEX requires the least samples among competing algorithms and exactly tracks the change in hardness due to constraints across environments (Section~\ref{sec:experiments}).
+3. \textit{Upper bounds on sample complexities.} We derive upper bounds on the sample complexities of LATS and LAGEX (Section~\ref{sec:algo}).
+This requires proving a novel concentration inequality for the constraint estimates.
+As a consequence, LATS achieves an upper bound, which is $(1+\mathfrak{s})$ times the asymptotic upper bound of TS under known constraints, while LAGEX exhibits optimality. $\mathfrak{s}$ is the shadow price (ratio between maximum and minimum index value of the slack vector) that quantifies its stability under perturbation.
+Finally, we conduct experiments across synthetic and real data.
+We observe that LAGEX requires the least samples among competing algorithms and exactly tracks the change in hardness due to constraints across environments (Section~\ref{sec:experiments}).